MaxHalford/Group-Budget/README.md

     2. Find the person who has paid the least (the giver)
     3. Update each the receiver and the giver's differences with the lowest difference

 Eventually the differences will all become 0 (there must be some proof out there).
-[Here](https://gist.github.com/MaxHalford/f233d0e5178847a273b357f3fd79a418) is it's implementation in Python.
+[Here](https://gist.github.com/MaxHalford/f233d0e5178847a273b357f3fd79a418) is the implementation in Python.